casudo/Kickbase-Insights/README.md

 - Discord notifications
 - Logging module for entrypoint.py and app.py
 - Add linter/formatter
 - Categorize components to frontend menu
-- Better performance for some API calls (e.g. taken/free players)
 - Battles: Spieltagsdominator: Fix placements being wrong for people with the same amount of mdWins
 - Change behavior if player has the position number of "0".
 Instead of defaulting that to "1", do smth else
 - Add own function for creating .json files (data and timestamps)